agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 about how the candidate would build a certain model.
-These questions can be challenging for new data scientists because the interview is open-ended and new data scientists often lack practical experience building and shipping models at a company.
+These questions can be challenging for new data scientists because the interview is open-ended and new data scientists often lack practical experience building and shipping product-quality models.

-I have a lot of practice with these types of interviews, both from my time at [Insight][should_i_go], from my many experiences [interviewing for jobs][interviewing], and from designing and implementing Intuit's data science interview.
-Like my last article where I [put together an example data manipulation interview practice problem][last_post], this time I will walk through a practice case study and how I would work through it.
+I have a lot of practice with these types of interviews as a result of my time at [Insight][should_i_go], my many experiences [interviewing for jobs][interviewing], and my role in designing and implementing Intuit's data science interview.
+Similar to my last article where I [put together an example data manipulation interview practice problem][last_post], this time I will walk through a practice case study and how I would work through it.